 The rear MBUS Pro, like it’s predecessor, is a standard AR height so it perfectly co-witnesses with the A2 front sight post as well as many red dot and holographic sights.
 Also like its polymer partner, the Pro has same-plane dual apertures for close and far shots.
 Aperture or peep sights are vastly superior to open sights, especially as backups.
 Painting your front sight post on the target is much easier when peeping through a small hole than lining up a row of pillars hoping the center one is the front one.
 Add the stress of losing your primary targeting system and now having to play the game of “which sight post is not like the others” and you’ve got the makings for a missed shot.

-But unlike its predecessor, the deployment of the MBUS Pro sight is not spring loaded.
+But unlike its predecessor, the deployment of the rear MBUS Pro sight is not spring loaded.
 The Pro requires the user to move the sight into its upright and lightly locked position much like its ancient ancestors.
 Manually raised aperture sights of the tang and ladder variety have been commonplace since the late 1800s.
 Frankly, I don’t miss the MBUS spring, and actually prefer the simpler design because the sight won’t loudly snap to attention with an errant push.
 While I appreciate the help the Magpul spring offers me deploying the regular MBUS, most often I dampened the snap with my fingers anyway so I’m pleased that the Pro has eliminated the middleman.

-It’s been reported that a loose hold on a .308 or larger rifle using the MBUS Pro sights might allow the recoil to move the sight towards its stowed position, but I could never get anything like that to happen.
+It’s been reported that a loose hold on a .308 or larger rifle using the rear MBUS Pro sights might allow the recoil to move the sight towards its stowed position, but I could never get anything like that to happen.
 But I do like the fact that if I punch the business end of my rifle into an immovable object or even thicket of branches, the sight will fold back rather than continue to fight with the obstacle.

 Home on the Range

-Since the MBUS Pro sights are highly traditional at targeting, the main things to note are how well and how easy the sights adjust for windage and elevation.
+Since the rear MBUS Pro sights are highly traditional at targeting, the main things to note are how well and how easy the sights adjust for windage and elevation.
 The rear sight has a reasonably large knob on the right side that screws the aperture left or right with 12 positive clicks per rotation.
 Compared to the MBUS, the Pro’s windage knob is smaller but thicker, and definitely easier to turn.
 However if your hands are cold or wet, turning either knob is a real feat of finger strength.

 The polymer MBUS front sight had the anachronistic post height adjustment that carried with it the same need for a special tool that has haunted the design since it’s birth on the first M16A1 front sight.
 The Pro front sight employs the classic quarter-turn click of the sight post, but instead of requiring a pronged tool to grab the post from the top, a knurled knob sits below and perpendicular to the sight spinning it up or down.
 A common concern with tool-free adjustments is that the post might wander on its own or with a little help from the bumps of an active life.
 Apparently this was an issue where Magpul wanted to err on the side of harder to move rather than easier to adjust.
 So if you have trouble racking the slide of any auto pistol larger than a .22, you will struggle to adjust these sights without gloves or pliers.